DendroDevops/Dendro-Front/README.md

-# Create CI/CD pipeline with Github Actions for Angular App#
+# Create CI/CD pipeline with Github Actions for Angular App
-# just to test ci/cd workflows